Rogithat/zabbixproxy-clouddeploy/README.md

-A simple project made to study a multi-cloud instances deploy method using packer and shell script
+A simple project made to study custom images deploy on a multi-cloud enviroment using Packer, Terraform and Shell script